meltwater/awsudo/README.md

     ```bash
     curl -LO $(curl -s https://api.github.com/repos/meltwater/awsudo/releases/latest | grep -Eo 'https://github\.com/meltwater/awsudo/releases/download/v.*\.rpm')
     ```

-**Note:** Be sure to install Node.js separately.
+**Note:** Be sure Node.js is installed separately.
 These packages are not marked as dependent on Node.js within the Debian or Red Hat ecosystems.
 This is to facilitate portability across distributions and to accomodate the multitude of ways node can be installed (e.g. using nvm).

 ### Example usages